 First, Paul compares Isaac’s physical birth to the Galatians’ spiritual birth (“children of the promise”).
-Christians become Christians through “promise.”
-Isaac came to this world as a result of a “promise” to Abraham.
-Christians become Christians and live the Christian life by the promise of God’s grace.
-The central point in Isaac’s birth is that his birth depended on God entirely, for it was the work of God and not the work of Abraham or Sarah.
-On the other hand, Ishmael’s birth was the work of human beings.
+Individuals become Christians through “promise.”
+Isaac came to this world due to a “promise” to Abraham.
+People become Christians and live the Christian life by the promise of God’s grace.
+The central point in Isaac’s birth is that it depended on God entirely, for it was the work of God and not the result of Abraham or Sarah.
+On the other hand, Ishmael’s birth was only the work of human beings.

 But, as he who was born according to the flesh then persecuted him who was born according to the Spirit,

 The second comparison is Ishmael’s harassment of Isaac (Genesis 21:8-10).
 Ishmael was an Arab.
-This conflict between the first Arab (Ishmael) and the second Jew (Isaac) continues to this day.
+This conflict between the Arab (Ishmael) and the Jew (Isaac) continues today.

 even so it is now.